cloudant/sync-android/doc/interceptors.md

 HTTP Interceptors
 =====

-With the release of sync-android version TBD a new HTTP Interceptor API was introduced.
+With the release of sync-android version 0.13.0 a new HTTP Interceptor API was introduced.
 HTTP Interceptors allow the developer to modify the HTTP requests and responses during the replication process.